 Roadside flowers provide beauty and a sense of calm when traveling along our roadways.
 The pink evening primrose is a familiar roadside wildflower at this time.
-Most of the dense patches of pink flowers that travelers see along roadways are pink evening primroses.

 Question: Is it really possible to grow a pineapple from the top portion of a fresh pineapple purchased from the grocery store?